microsoft/vscode-docs/docs/terminal/appearance.md

 Text in the terminal can be customized with the following settings:

 - `terminal.integrated.fontFamily`: The font family to use, this takes a string in the format that fontFamily in CSS takes.
-For example, `'Fira Code', monospace` will configure `Fira Code` as the primary font and `monospace` as the fallback when it lacks glyphs.
+For example, `"'Fira Code', monospace"` will configure `Fira Code` as the primary font and `monospace` as the fallback when it lacks glyphs.
 - `terminal.integrated.fontSize`: Changes the font size of text in the terminal.
 - `terminal.integrated.letterSpacing`: Configures additional horizontal spacing between characters in pixels.
 - `terminal.integrated.lineHeight`: Configures additional spacing vertical between characters as a multiplier of the regular line height.
 For example, `1.1` will add 10% additional vertical space.